 - Examples of the student’s work done through NPS or through an outside entity.

 The appeal and the student’s compiled academic record will be reviewed.
 If deemed necessary by the Assistant Superintendent, a meeting with the family/caregivers will be held to gather additional information.

 Criteria to consider

 When considering the appeal, the committee will examine the following:

 - The information submitted to the Appeal Review Team.

 - Was there reason to suspect that the student’s performance on standardized testing may have been negatively impacted by contextual factors: illness, emotional distress, inappropriate test administration, etc?

 - To what extent did the student fail to obtain testing scores that qualified him/her for ALPS?
 Was the gap broad?
 Was the gap across all tested areas or skills?

 - Did the student’s academic record suggest a consistent pattern of performance which is exemplary when compared to his/her peers?

-- Are their contextual factors that make the student a strong/weak candidate for advanced placement in both reading and math?
-Factors such as, but not limited to the student’s ability to cope with increased rigor, work with ALPS peers, manage transition, etc.
+- Are there contextual factors that make the student a strong/weak candidate for advanced placement in both reading and math?
+Factors such as, but not limited to, the student’s ability to cope with increased rigor, work with ALPS peers, manage transition, etc.